 Consequently, the aim of this review is to summarise the current evidence base on autism, ageing and life expectancy.
 This broad scoping review aims to establish the state of the science on the health of autistic people, which will give insight into how to improve their health and access to quality health care.
 The specific research question guiding the review is:

-‘What are the methodological challenges in understanding morbidity and mortality in autistic adults, to examine differences in life expectancies, examine the causes and consequences of frequently occurring health conditions in autistic adults, and modifiable factors to improve the health of autistic adult and their access to quality health care?’
+‘What are the methodological challenges in understanding morbidity and mortality in autistic adults, to examine differences in life expectancies, examine the causes and consequences of frequently occurring health conditions in autistic adults, and modifiable factors to improve the health of autistic adults and their access to quality health care?’